gummadileepkumar/19AI307_JAVA/Module-10/DAY-1/README.md

  ```
 /*
 Program to implement a ARRAY LIST using Java
-Developed by: GUmma Dileep Kumar
+Developed by: Gumma Dileep Kumar
 RegisterNumber:  212222240032
 */
 ```